damigreen/computer-science/notes/vsnote/notebook.md

     - `Insertion at the Head`
       - If the head is empty
         - both the head and tail are set to the **new node** i.e
         - When there is only one element,
           - that element is both the head and the tail
       - Otherwise
         - the temp is used to store the new node
         - the new node next points to the current head and
-      - the current head prev points to the new node.
-Finally
+        - the current head prev points to the new node. (making it the new head)
+        - Finally
-      - the head pointer is updated to the new node (temp)
+        - the head pointer is updated to the new node (temp) (making it the new head)

     - `Insertion at the Tail`
       - If the tail is empty